Chinatowns in Australia: Gold Coast

 A Chinatown on the Gold Coast is proposed for Southport.
 The proposed design includes three Peifang gates (arches) at each of the three entrances to Davenport and Young Streets.

-Chinatown Gold Coast The Chinatown precinct is an integral part of the revitalisation of Southport as an international CBD for the Gold Coast.
+Chinatown Gold Coast: The Chinatown precinct is an integral part of the revitalisation of Southport as an international CBD for the Gold Coast.
 Chinatown is being developed in partnership with the community, private sector and government.
-It will offer an authentic Asian experience and create a unique destination on the light rail corridor in the heart of the CBD.
+It can offer an authentic Asian experience and create a unique destination on the light rail corridor in the heart of the CBD.

 This modern Chinatown is focused on Young and Davenport streets in Southport.
-It will be a place for the Gold Coast to celebrate its diversity through culture, design, people and food.
-Chinatown will be an exciting mix of restaurants, cultural festivals and boutique; a place of cultural indulgence and celebration.
+It is planned to be a place for the Gold Coast to celebrate its diversity through culture, design, people and food.
+Chinatown will be a mix of restaurants, cultural festivals and boutique; a place of cultural indulgence and celebration.

 A 4 m statue of Confucius was unveiled and soon, three paifangs – traditional Chinese gateways – will mark the entries to the precinct.